 Check out TechRadar's exhaustive guides to the best headphones you can buy today:

 They’re for those people who don’t want to block up their ears with buds, but who still want to enjoy decent sound quality.
-As a result, they’re a good fit in busy environments or for outdoor activities, such as running and cycling.
+As a result, the best bone conduction headphones are a good fit in busy environments or for outdoor activities, such as running and cycling.

-While they’re a good fit for fitness folk who want to be more aware of their surroundings, they can also be useful in any scenario where you’d need to be able to hear a mix of your own music and that background noise, perhaps when walking on a busy street.
+While bone conduction headphones are a good fit for fitness folk who want to be more aware of their surroundings, they can also be useful in any scenario where you’d need to be able to hear a mix of your own music and that background noise, perhaps when walking on a busy street.

 The Aeropex sit at the top of the AfterShokz family, and at the top of our list, offering the smallest and lightest design and a slight step up in sound quality over rival bone conduction headphones.